jeromecoupe/webstoemp/_posts/2015-12-02-simple-grid-system-with-sass.md

 ### Our variables

 Let's start by creating the variables we need to define the characteristics of our grid.
 The `!default` flag is used so that we can override those in a `_variables.scss` files down the line if needs be.
+We'll also go ahead and create the base CSS rules we need for `.grid` and `.grid__unit`.

 {% highlight scss %}
 // grid variables